cambricorp/rusty_nltk/README.md

 For license information, see [LICENSE](LICENSE).

-[AUTHORS.md](AUTHORS.md) has a list of everyone that contributed to NLTK-rs.
+[AUTHORS.md](AUTHORS.md) has a list of everyone that contributed to rusty-NLTK.